Wilhelm Cramer

 Portrait painting of Wilhelm Cramer by the English painter Thomas Hardy in 1794, painted for the British music publisher and seller John Bland.

-Wilhelm Cramer (2 June 1746, Mannheim - 5 October 1799, London) was a famous London violinist and musical conductor of German origin.
+Wilhelm Cramer (2 June 1746, Mannheim - 5 October 1799, London) was a London violinist and musical conductor of German origin.
 He was the son of a Mannheim violinist, Jakob Cramer (1705–70), and part of a large family who were connected with music during both the 18th and 19th centuries.
 He is the father of the famous English composer Johann Baptist Cramer and of the English violinist and conductor Franz Cramer.